reyesr/fullproof/README.md

 * Information can be found in the wiki: https://github.com/reyesr/fullproof/wiki
 * Bug reports and evolution requests can be reported at: https://github.com/reyesr/fullproof/issues

+##Contribute !

+You can help improve fullproof and fulltext research by creating new algorithms:

+- Tokenizers for specific formats and/or languages (html, pdf, epub, etc, or any language where tokenization have special rules)
+- New normalizers: Normalizers help improve drastically the quality of the search.
+The current token normalizers for english (porter stemmer, metaphone, etc) are rather naive and can surely be enhanced.
+If you are a native speaker for a non-english language, you can also help by providing normalizers adapted to your language.
+- More stores.
+Think you can optimize the current stores implementation ?
+Or create a new store ?
+Go ahead!

+You can fork fullproof at https://github.com/reyesr/fullproof